Colorectal THRIVE 2026

 Colorectal THRIVE - Congress Where Surgeons THRIVE: Four days of state-of-the-art professional education in colorectal surgery.
 Onsite in the historic city of Fribourg, Switzerland, or online.
 Earn up to 36 CME credits.

 From cancer to IBD, and from the management of complications to clinical applications of AI and virtual reality in clinical practice and surgical education.
-Further topics included diverticular disease and the latest implications of the microbiome, functional and patient reported outcomes, proctology and pelvic floor, as well as leadership and professional development with a full session addressing those hot topics.
+Further topics include diverticular disease and the latest implications of the microbiome, functional and patient reported outcomes, proctology and pelvic floor, as well as leadership and professional development with a full session addressing those hot topics.

-Colorectal THRIVE - expect only the Best !
+Colorectal THRIVE - expect only the Best!

 ECC is starting in